 Our voter most wants Candidate B to win, but understands that is a long shot and wants more than anything for Candidate C to not win.
 In an election where the voter may only make a single choice, they may recognize that a vote for Candidate B will likely go to waste and instead vote for Candidate A given Candidate A has a better shot at defeating Candidate C.

-However, in a ranked choice system, the voter could make multiple selections, and rank those selections in their order of preference.
+But in a ranked choice system, the voter could make multiple selections, and rank those selections in their order of preference.
 In this example then, the voter would mark Candidate B as a top preference, but also mark Candidate A as a second preference.
-In effect, the voter is permitted to cast a ballot in line with his or her sentiments which are, “I most want Candidate B to win, but if I can’t have Candidate B, please transfer my votes to Candidate A.” Ballots are then tabulated using a counting method that honors the voter’s wishes and moves votes around whenever a candidate is excluded by virtue of either being declared a winner, or by coming in at the bottom of the vote count and prevented from continuing.
+In effect, voters may vote in a manner consistent with their sentiment which says, “I most want Candidate B to win, but if I can’t have Candidate B, please transfer my votes to Candidate A.” Ballots are then tabulated using a counting method that honors the voter’s wishes and moves votes around so that they do not go to waste.

 The Counting Method

 Within ranked choice voting systems, there are multiple options for how this counting method is performed, with the differences lying mostly in the redistribution of votes from one candidate to another.
-ElectionsOnline performs this part of the process using the Wright Method with one little twist.
-Under the Wright method, after all surplus votes from winning candidates have been redistributed and there are still open vacancies, the next step is to exclude the candidate with the fewest votes.
+Skypunch performs this part of the process using the Wright Method with one little twist.
+Using the Wright method, after surplus voters, when they exist, have been distributed and there are still more continuing candidates than there are open seats, then the next step is to exclude the candidate with the fewest votes.
 But if there is a tie among candidates at the bottom, that tie is broken by a random draw.
-Instead, ElectionsOnline uses the Borda Count to determine which of the tied candidates has the lowest score and excludes that candidate.
+Instead, Skypunch uses the Borda Count to determine which of the tied candidates has the lowest score and excludes that candidate.
 If performing a manual count of ballots, this would be burdensome.
 Performing the count electronically is trivial and makes the election results more defensible as it attempts to remove the randomness of excluding candidates with a coin toss.
-There is no guarantee however, that the Borda count will break the tie, and in that case, ElectionsOnline does resort to random selection to determine the candidate to exclude.
+There is no guarantee however, that the Borda count will break the tie, and in that case, Skypunch resorts to random selection to determine the candidate to exclude.

 Reading the results